jitpack/jitpack.io/README.md

 See also the [Guide to building](https://github.com/jitpack/jitpack.io/blob/master/BUILDING.md) for more details and for instructions on building multi-module projects.

 If the project doesn't have any [GitHub Releases](https://github.com/blog/1547-release-your-software) you can get the latest snapshot build.
 In this case use the short commit id as the version.
 You can also place tags on other branches and then build using those tags.

+*Tip:* You can also automate GitHub releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)

 ## BitBucket